SirZenith/mongosh.nvim/README.md

 You can:

 - List available databases and collections on a host.
-- Execute script in buffer
+- Execute script in buffer.
-- Make query by buffer content
+- Make query by buffer content.
-- Edit document by buffer content
+- Edit document by buffer content.
 - Refresh result buffer after some data operations.

+Following option can be customized:

+- Executable path of `mongsh`.
+- Indent size for JSON result.
+- How result window splits current view.
+- Action on new buffer gets created by plugin, you can set keymap in new buffer or do other things of your interest.

 ## Installation